JamesDanielOReilly/Neural-Networks-and-Deep-Learning/README.md

 # Neural-Networks-and-Deep-Learning
 Code and notes for my artificial neural networks and deep learning course at KU Leuven.
-The final 25 page report is also given as **final-report.pdf**.
+Link to the final [25 page report](final-report.pdf).
 The course and repo are split into four sections:

 ## 1. Supervised Learning and Generalisation